zcash/zips/zip-draft-XXXX.rst

 For coinbase transactions, a specified proportion of the block subsidy will be added to the deferred development fund chain value pool balance and subtracted from the transparent transaction value pool.
-This subtraction will occur after block reward value is logically added to the transparent value pool.
 The exact proportions (numerator/denominator) of the block subsidy allocated to the deferred development fund must be defined to ensure the correct allocation at every block.